apacheignite/documentation/web-console/web-agent.md

   "title": "Proxy Configuration"
 }
 [/block]
-Proxy can be configured by passing system properties in `JVM_OPTS` environment variable to the web agent.
+Proxy can be configured by passing system properties, in the `JVM_OPTS` environment variable, to the web agent.

 Detailed description for each property can be found in the following documentation: http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html